doytsujin/athackst.github.io/_articles/local_docker_registry.md

 category: Software Development
 tags: [docker]
 ---

-After you've been developing your code [using docker](/articles/docker_development.html) there will inevitably come a time when you'd like to share your workspace (code and all!) with someone else or put it on another computer.
+Once you've started developing your code [using docker](/articles/docker_development.html) there will inevitably come a time when you'd like to share your workspace (code and all!) with someone else or put it on another computer.

 A small little foray into google will tell you that there is a docker command called `docker save` that will let you do just that.

 But don't!
 (Please don't.)

-There's a better way that doesn't involve compressing an entire disk image!
+There's a better way that doesn't involve compressing an entire disk image.

 Docker images are really meant to be transferred through a Docker Registry.